nostradomus/Base3-clock/README.md

 ## :globe_with_meridians: License

-There is no specific license attached to this project.
+There is no specific license attached to this project for personal use.

 If you like it, have fun with it (at your own risk of course :-D), and especially, be creative.

 Oh, and when using anything from this repository, it is highly appreciated if you mention its origin.

+If you would like to use any of my work (or the whole project) for commercial use, just [contact me :email:](http://nostradomus.ddns.net/contactform.html), so we can add the appropriate license, which best fits your business.